 These shrimp lures are best used with a lighter weight that won’t dig into the bottom and disturb the sand or silt while working it along areas where flounder are burrowed into the bottom.
 It’s best to lightly bounce them along the bottom in the same way you might use a bucktail or paddletail minnow.

 - Scented with real shrimp smell

 - It comes in a variety of sizes

 - Dozens of different colors to choose from

 - Not as durable as other soft plastic lures

 Like most other predatory fish, flounder are known to be cannibalistic at times and will devour their own young if given the opportunity.
 There are many different ways anglers exploit this tendency, but few work better than the Berkley Gulp!
 Alive!
 Swimming Mullet.
 This lure is uniquely designed specifically for flounder fishing and works exceptionally well during the warmer months of the year when fishing around ledges and other depth changes near the coast.

 This lure comes in a few colors like pearl, chartreuse or white, but many anglers recommend going with the white version as it tends to be the most visible in clear or slightly cloudy water conditions.
 This soft plastic lure features a body that is designed to very closely resemble a baby flounder or mullet while also sporting a curled tail that’s made to give the lure a more realistic swimming action as it moves through the water.

 You can rig the Berkley Gulp!
 Alive!
-Swimming Mullet in a number of different ways, but many anglers like to pair these with a bucktail jig or even a paddletail soft plastic minnow in front with the Swimming Mullet as a trailer.
-The 3” option is the most widely-used, but the 4” variety of the Berkley Gulp!
+Swimming Mullet in several ways, but many anglers like to pair these with a bucktail jig or a paddletail soft plastic minnow in front with the Swimming Mullet as a trailer.
+The 3” option is the most widely used, but the 4” variety of the Berkley Gulp!
 Alive!
 Swimming Mullet lure is an outstanding choice for going after trophy flounder and other saltwater species around the coast.